pingidentity/ping-solutions/README.md

 This repo is a WIP for configuring demo environments within PingOne and Ping Federate.
-The repo does provide a method of configuring via local scripts and a Docker image utilizing Cypress to perform the initial configuration of new environment(s).
+The repo provides a method of configuring PingOne via local scripts and a Docker image utilizing Cypress to perform the initial configuration of new environment(s).

 * **NOTE**: This tool is not "production ready".
 While this can be used to test the current working solution to stand up and configure a working demo Workforce or CIAM instance, during configuration sensitive information will be stored in text files within the _.gitlab_ directory.
 This information is purged at the end of script, but please take care to safeguard your information.